-The lectures will be given by senior members of the Cambridge University Department of Oncology, Cambridge Research Institute (CRI) and the Hutchison/MRC Research Centre.
+The lectures will be given by senior members of the Cambridge Cancer Centre and invited speakers.

-Attendance is compulsory for all first year PhD students and clinical fellows in the Department of Oncology and CRI .
-Other students and staff of the University of Cambridge, Cancer Research UK and Addenbrooke’s Hospital are welcome to attend.
+Attendance is compulsory for all first year PhD students and clinical fellows in the Departments of Oncology, CRUK CI and MRC -CU.
+Other students and staff of the University of Cambridge are welcome to attend.